Skanda (film)

-Skanda is a 2023 Indian Telugu-language action thriller film directed by Boyapati Srinu and produced by Srinivasaa Chitturi under Srinivasaa Silver Screen in collaboration with Zee Studios.
+Skanda is a 2023 Indian Telugu-language action drama film directed by Boyapati Srinu and produced by Srinivasaa Chitturi under Srinivasaa Silver Screen in collaboration with Zee Studios.
 The film features Ram Pothineni in a dual role, alongside Sreeleela, Saiee Manjrekar, Srikanth, Sharath Lohithaswa, Ajay Purkar, Babloo Prithiveeraj, Daggubati Raja and Prince Cecil in prominent roles.

 The film was officially announced in February 2022, under the tentative title BoyapatiRAPO, while the official title Skanda was announced in July 2023.
 Principal photography began in October 2022, and wrapped in August 2023.
 The music is composed by Thaman S, while the cinematography and editing are handled by Santosh Detake and Tammiraju, respectively.

 Skanda was released on September 28, 2023 to mixed-to-negative reviews and was criticized for its story, political satires, excessive violence, loudness and direction, but praised for the lead cast's performances, action stunts, and background score.
-The film grossed ₹59.20 crore against the budget of ₹50 crore and underperformed at the box-office.
+The film underperformed and it was a box-office bomb.

 Plot

-Rayudu is the Chief Minister of Andhra Pradesh who arranges his daughter's marriage with Chinnappa.
+Rayudu is the Chief Minister of Andhra Pradesh, who arranges his daughter's marriage with Chinnappa.
 During the marriage, the son of Chief Minister of Telangana Ranjith Reddy arrives at the marriage venue as a guest and elopes with Rayudu's daughter.
-This enrages Ranjith Reddy and Rayudu, where they turn into enemies.
+This enrages Ranjith Reddy and Rayudu; they turn into enemies.

 Meanwhile, Bhaskar Raju is a college student who kidnaps Rayudu's daughter and Ranjith Reddy's daughter, Leela (who also happens to be Bhaskar Raju's classmate) and takes them to his hometown in Rudrarajupuram.
 It is revealed that the kidnappings are connected to the CEO of the Crown Group company Rudrakanti Ramakrishna Raju, who is awaiting his death penalty and was imprisoned falsely by Ranjith Reddy and Rayudu for refusing to legitimize their illegal money.
 It is also revealed that Ramakrishna Raju is the best friend of Bhaskar Raju's father Manikanta Raju.
-Protagonist wants to prove Ramakrishna Raju's innocence as he was forced to take the blame to protect his daughter Rudraganti Parineeta as she was held captive by Ranjith and Rayudu's men.
+The protagonist wants to prove Ramakrishna Raju's innocence, as he was forced to take the blame to protect his daughter Rudraganti Parineeta as she was held captive by Ranjith and Rayudu's men.

 With no choice, Ranjith and Rayudu bail out Ramakrishna Raju from prison.
 Following this, the duo attacks Bhaskar Raju and his family at a temple festival, but they are saved by Skanda, Bhaskar Raju's doppelgänger.
 Eventually, Ranjith and Rayudu confess their crimes to the media.
 When Ramakrishna Raju inquires about Skanda, it is revealed that he is a notorious assassin from Morocco who is responsible for the death of Morocco-based powerful crime boss called Daniel.
 After learning about his history, Rayudu and Ranjith Reddy become frightened of him as Skanda walks away, indicating that his past will unfold in the sequel titled Skanda 2.